meowztho/DGSM-Discord-Gameserver-Manager/README.md

      * `Use Slash Commands`
    * Copy the generated URL → open in browser → Authorize bot for your server.

+6. **Create required roles**
+   - In your Discord server settings, go to **Roles** and create:
+     - **Admin** – for full bot control and all admin commands
+     - **Player** – for basic usage such as viewing status, starting servers (if allowed)
+   - Assign these roles to users accordingly.
+     The bot checks these roles to determine what commands a user can run.

 ---

 ## 📷 Screenshots